Skip to main content

 Categories and Benefits

-The Office of Postdoctoral Affairs has defined five types of postdoctoral appointments at Northwestern University.
-Information about these appointments and their associated benefits and codes are included below.
-Information on each type of appointment and its associated benefits are included below.
-Any additional questions can be directed to the Office of Postdoctoral Affairs.
+The Office of Postdoctoral Affairs has defined four types of postdoctoral appointments at Northwestern University.
+All postdoctoral trainee positions are full-time staff positions for a minimum of 12 months, unless otherwise noted.
+Information about each appointment category and associated benefits and codes is given below.
+Please direct further questions to the Office of Postdoctoral Affairs.

 Postdoctoral Scholar (Trainee)